 Bloom Time: Spring and summer

-Disocactus flagelliformis is a cactus with a thick hanging stems, each with 8 – 13 ribs, up to 3.3 feet (1 m) long and up to 0.75 inches (1.9 cm) in diameter, and has 8 to 13 ribs.
-The needle groups are tiny, almost fuzzy-looking and have 15 – 20 fine reddish-yellow spines each.
+Disocactus flagelliformis is a cactus with thick hanging stems, each with 8 – 13 ribs, up to 3.3 feet (1 m) long, and up to 0.75 inches (1.9 cm) in diameter, and has 8 to 13 ribs.
+The needle groups are tiny, almost fuzzy-looking, and have 15 – 20 fine reddish-yellow spines each.
 Flowers are beautiful, curved, bright pink in color, up to 3 inches (7.5 cm) long and up to 1.5 inches (3.8 cm) in diameter, produced along the stems in spring and summer.
-The fruit is red, globose, bristly and up to 0.5 inch (12 mm) long.
+The fruit is red, globose, bristly, and up to 0.5 inches (12 mm) long.

 How to Grow and Care

-Disocactus flagelliformis is easy to cultivate and relatively fast growing cactus.
+Disocactus flagelliformis is easy to cultivate and a relatively fast-growing cactus.
 Their trailing stems make these cacti ideal for a hanging basket.
-Line the basket with sphagnum moss before filling it with potting mixture and make sure it is hung where the prickly stems will not pose a treat to the unwary.
+Line the basket with sphagnum moss before filling it with potting mix and make sure it is hung where the prickly stems will not pose a treat to the unwary.
 If Disocactus flagelliformis is grown in a pot, hang the pot up or attache it to a high shelf.
 If it is left free-standing, it can soon be overbalanced by the lengthening stems.

 This species is native to Mexico (Hidalgo, Oaxaca).